Choosing the size of plumbing fitting and dimensions of black and galvanized steel pipes from 1/2 inch to 1 inch - Blog déco - MC Fact

 1″19mm to 25mm10mm to 12mm11mm

-Example with an industrial suspension lamp
+Example of an industrial pendant lamp

-2. So subtract 2x 28mm (1x for the elbow and 1x for the tee) from our starting dimension (300mm) - this gives us 244mm.
+2. Subtract 2x 28mm (1x for the elbow and 1x for the tee) from our starting dimension (300mm) - which gives us 244mm.

 3. Next we need to add the part that will be screwed into the female fittings on each side.

-For this we take the value from the thread insertion table above.
+To do this, we take the value from the thread insertion table above.

-We will therefore need a 264mm pipe (10mm + 244mm + 10mm).
+We'll therefore need a 264mm pipe (10mm + 244mm + 10mm).